-The District has agreements with third-party payers that provide for amounts to the nursing home at amounts different from its established rates.
-Revenue from Medicare skilled nursing patients are generally paid based on prospectively established per diem rates that are based on patient's acuity.
+The District has agreements with third-party payors that provide for amounts to the nursing home at amounts different from its established rates.
+Revenue from Medicare skilled nursing patients is generally paid based on prospectively established per diem rates that are based on patient's acuity.
 Medicaid and private pay rates are also paid based on per diem rates.

-For years ended August 31 2023 and 2022, substantially all of the District's nursing home net patient service revenue are from participation in the Medicare and state-sponsored Medicaid programs.
+For years ended August 31 2024 and 2023, substantially all of the District's nursing home net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.

-The District has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations.
-The basis for payment to the District under these agreements includes prospectively determined rates per discharge, discounts from established charges and prospectively determined daily rates.
+The District has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations, and preferred provider organizations.
+The basis for payment to the District under these agreements includes prospectively determined rates per discharge, discounts from established charges, and prospectively determined daily rates.

-For 2023 and 2022, total revenues related to these nursing homes were approximately \$66,000,600 and \$3,490,000, respectively, which is included in nursing home patient service revenue on the statements of revenues, expenses and changes in net position.
-For 2023 and 2022, expenses related to these nursing homes were approximately \$63,140,100 and \$3,490,000, respectively, which is included as nursing home management fees and expenses on the statements of revenues, expenses and changes in net position.
+For 2024 and 2023, total revenues related to these nursing homes were approximately \$73,735,200 and \$66,000,600, respectively, which is included in nursing home patient service revenue on the statements of revenues, expenses, and changes in net position.
+For 2024 and 2023, expenses related to these nursing homes were approximately \$71,481,900 and \$63,140,100, respectively, which is included as nursing home management fees and expenses on the statements of revenues, expenses, and changes in net position.

 The District participates in the Quality Improvement Payment Program (QIPP).
 The program is designed to assist nursing facilities servicing indigent patients by providing funding to support increased access to healthcare within the community.
 It is also designed to allow participating providers to receive additional reimbursement if they either reach a national benchmark level or they make quarterly improvements in up to four predetermined quality measures.
-Revenue recognized under this program (net of any intergovernmental transfer payments) was approximately \$2,830,000 and \$0 for the years ending August 31, 2023 and 2022, respectively, and is included in nursing home patient revenue in the statements of revenues, expenses, and changes in net position.
+Revenue recognized under this program (net of any intergovernmental transfer payments) was approximately \$2,253,000 and \$2,830,000 for the years ended August 31, 2024 and 2023, respectively, and is included in nursing home patient revenue in the statements of revenues, expenses, and changes in net position.